What Is Triptorelin (Trelstar®)?

 What are the possible side effects of triptorelin?

 Multiple clinical trials evaluated the safety and efficacy of triptorelin.
 The most common side effects of triptorelin vary with the different dosages administered and include hot flashes, sexual dysfunction, skeletal pain, headache, leg pain and swelling, shrinking of the testicles, and decreased erections.
 Injection site reactions are also possible while receiving triptorelin.
-This is not an exhaustive list of all potential side effects of triptorelin.
+These are not all the possible side effects of triptorelin.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with triptorelin.

 Things to note about triptorelin

 Less common but more serious side effects can accompany triptorelin including increased blood sugar, hypersensitivity, and injection site reactions.
 Additionally, triptorelin may increase an individual’s risk of developing diabetes and cardiovascular complications, including an increased risk of heart attack, stroke, and sudden cardiac death.
 Individuals taking triptorelin should be monitored for any cardiovascular concerns.